-Culturally we can talk negatively about it, like it is something women are not capable of doing without help – we have somehow become detached from believing in our ability to labour and birth.
-We focus on the risk rather than its normality and the need to manage risk rather than assume the worst is always going to happen.
+Why is preparing for birth so important?
+Culturally, we can talk negatively about it – we have become detached from understanding and believing in our ability to labour and birth.
+We focus on the risks rather than its normality.
 So how can you prepare well for labour and birth, so you know more about your options and what could work well for you as labour unfolds?

 Just as if you needed to go for a long run, it’s going to hurt.
-The muscles of your uterus will be working hard in labour, that shouldn’t be feared because it means your body is working well and as it should be to birth your baby.
+The muscles of your uterus will be working hard in labour, that shouldn’t be feared but it should be understood because it means your body is working well and as it should be to birth your baby.
 This pain is going to be harder to manage if labour is long, if there is an additional on-going backache, if you aren’t able to move freely, if you are scared.

 While every labour is different – duration, intensity, where the contractions are felt, the pattern of contractions – there is also a range of consistencies…